sachin0034/hands_on_AI_introduction_to_AI_evaluations-4038348/Lab-6(Evaluating_LLM_vs_human_judgement - judging_the_judge)/Readme.md

 To compare the effectiveness of LLM-based evaluation with human evaluation, we follow these steps:

 1. **Obtain LLM Evaluation Results:**
-   - From Lab 2, after running your LLM judge, you download the evaluation results as a CSV file.
+   - **From Lab 1, after running your LLM judge, you download the evaluation results as a CSV file.**
 2. **Obtain Human Evaluation Results:**
    - You have a separate CSV file containing results that have already been evaluated by a human.
 You can access the human evaluation sheet [here](https://drive.google.com/file/d/1jaiun8mi6OMHYnlCdWIcHvSgU-s-ZBOR/view?usp=sharing).
 3. **Comparison Process:**